 Apart from that, a big factor that goes in favor of dreads is availability.

-You’ll find great dreadnoughts at pretty much any budget range – from a couple hundred bucks to upwards of thousands of dollars.
+You’ll find great dreadnoughts at pretty much any budget range – from a couple of hundred bucks to upwards of thousands of dollars.

 Why Choose Grand Auditorium?.